PlayStation Portable (PSP) Architecture

 A quick introduction

-Released just one month after the Nintendo DS, Sony’s PSP proved that ‘horizontal innovation’ is not the only way to succeed in the portable console market.
+Released just one month after the Nintendo DS, Sony’s handheld debut proved that ‘horizontal innovation’ is not the only way to succeed in the portable console market.

 This article is dedicated to anyone who wants to understand, straight to the point, how the PSP operates.
-It’s not a short write-up, but I hope that at the end of the article, you will be able to grasp the building blocks of this console (its design rationale, choice of CPUs, GPU pipeline, security system and so forth).
+It’s not a short write-up, but I hope that by the end of the article, you will be able to grasp the building blocks of this console: its design rationale, choice of CPUs, GPU pipeline, security system, and so forth.

 Main CPU

-Similarly to Nintendo, Sony built an extremely packed System-on-Chip (SoC) that houses most of the components we are going to discuss throughout this article.
+Similarly to Nintendo, Sony built an extremely packed System on a Chip (SoC) that houses most of the components we are going to discuss throughout this article.
 This includes the main CPU in charge of executing games and other programs (unlike the other CPUs, which we’ll talk about in due time).
-The SoC is called Tachyon, a name chosen by Sony themselves (after watching some Star Trek?).
+The SoC is called Tachyon, a name chosen by Sony themselves.

 Image